CamW/npam/README.md

 # Npam
-Npam is a wrapper around Linux-PAM for dotnet core.
+Npam is a dotnet core interface and wrapper around the UNIX Pluggable Authentication Modules (PAM) libraries.
+Npam also includes dotnet core interfaces into other related library calls for group and account information.

 ##### Table of Contents
 1. [Compatibility](#Compatibility)